This is the story of how Barker & Dobson became one of the largest confectionery manufacturers in Britain.

 The Whitefield Road offices were closed in 1985, and headquarters were relocated to Bury.

 Barker & Dobson acquired Budgens supermarkets, with 148 outlets, from Booker McConnell for £80 million in 1986.

 Alma Holdings acquired the heavily loss-making confectionery subsidiary of Barker & Dobson for £10 million in 1988.
 The deal created the fourth largest sugar confectionery manufacturer in Britain.

 Alma entered into receivership in 1992, and Hacks and Victory V were sold to Cadbury for £3.1 million, who relocated production to their Trebor Bassett factories.
 Barker & Dobson and Keiller were acquired by Portfolio Foods for £3 million.

-The Barker & Dobson brand is currently owned by Tangerine Confectionery in Britain, although as of 2019 it appears to be inactive.
+The Barker & Dobson brand is currently owned by Tangerine Confectionery in Britain, although it has been inactive in recent years.
 Hacks remains a leading confectionery brand in Malaysia.